 How Do Portable Air Conditioners Compare for an RV?

-With so many options available, picking the right one out can be almost impossible.
-You want to make sure that you are actually making a wise investment.
+With so many options available, picking the right portable RV air conditioner out can be almost impossible.
+They're quite expensive, so you want to make sure that you are actually making a wise investment.
 Most people are often confused even at this point regarding the differences between different air conditioning units that are available for your RV and what sets them apart.
-So here is our attempt at explaining these differences.
+If that's you, read on for an explanation on the differences.

 Portable Air Conditioner vs Roof Air for an RV

-Roof air conditioners need to be professionally installed.
-The other issue is the fact that they have a more permanent style of installation.
+Roof air conditioners need to be professionally installed, and are a more permanent style of installation.
 Where roof units are fixed into place on the roof of the RV, portable air conditioners are brought inside, and the hose is attached to a window.

-While portable air conditioners are cheaper and easier to install, roof air conditioners do not take up space inside your RV, which can be a deciding factor for those with smaller RVs that do not have the floor space for a bulky AC unit.
-However, a portable unit can be taken outside of the RV during the cooler months when it is not needed.
-Since roof units tend to be secured to the exterior of the RV, they are difficult to remove and can cause drag when the RV is on the road.
+While portable air conditioners are cheaper and easier to install, they can take up unnecessary space.
+Roof air conditioners don't take up space, which can be a deciding factor for those with smaller RVs that do not have the floor space.
+However, a portable unit can be taken outside of the RV during the cooler months when it's not needed.
+Since roof units tend to be secured to the exterior of the RV, they're difficult to remove and can cause drag when the RV is on the road.

 In the end, the decision is usually one made according to personal preference and budget.